Expert (QoC) Talks

 To regularly hold expert talks in the Working Group on the Quality of Childhood (QoC) in the European Parliament building.
 This Working Group was set up by the AFC-ENG in 2006 together with the Austrian Member of the European Parliament, Karin Resetarits.
 The AFC-ENG is helpful to the Members of the Parliament to develop the agenda for the Working Group sessions and to draft the reports of these meetings.

 The sessions are hosted by MEPs.
 So far some thirty MEPs from different parties have hosted these sessions.
 See the list of these MEPs here.

 Since December 2006 the Working Group has held six QoC Talks every year in the European Parliament building in Brussels.
 Currently the Working Group is planning to host three to four QoC Talks per year.
-Altogether 88 sessions have been held until the beginning of 2023.
+Altogether 91 sessions have been held up to the beginning of 2024.
 See the list of the QoC talks here.

 The QoC sessions are open for public.
 They are announced in the Parliament Building and via a mailing list by the Chairman.
 The AFC-ENG dispatches the invitation for the expert talks to 1,800 people worldwide and also in this way conveys its mission to interested network partners.
 Since 2014 the Learning for Well-being Foundation, which is a partner of AFC-ENG, has hosted a more informal discussion session after the parliamentary presentation.

 The AFC-ENG holds two partner meetings each year in Brussels in the context of the sessions held by the Working Group on the Quality of Childhood at the European Parliament (QoC Talks).
 In the meetings, the partners brief each other on their viewpoints and activities in their own organizations and countries and in this way exchange ideas and practices in relation to the mission of the AFC-ENG.
 The partners also participate in the planning of the activities of the AFC-ENG.